GavinPalmer1984/expertise/domains/morality/cultivating-self-control-contentment/README.md

 - **Community support**: Surrounded by others who value and practice these virtues
 - **Physical environment**: Spaces that encourage reflection, creativity, and peaceful activity
 - **Cultural messaging**: Countering messages that equate happiness with constant stimulation or acquisition
+- **Simplicity and adventure encouragement**: Teaching children to find joy through simplification, non-materialistic pursuits, and venturing into the unknown rather than through accumulation

 ## Best Practices
 - **Start young but age-appropriately**: Begin teaching self-control and contentment early but match expectations to developmental capacity